EGhamgui/MVA-Courses/Deep Learning in Medical Imaging/Project/README.txt

-In this repository, we provide 1 .ipynb file, 10 .py files and 2 .csv files (for submission):
+In this repository, we provide 1 .ipynb file and 10 .py files:

 	For demo :
-		- SM_EG.ipynb : notebook file that illustrates all the result of our project.
+		- SM_EG.ipynb : notebook file that illustrates all the result of the project.

 	For data preparation :
 		- create_tiles.py : contains functions to extract tiles from WSIs.